Veterans and Retirement Planning in Greeneville TN

 While financial advisors from all backgrounds can provide veterans with solid advice, there are advantages to working with an advisor who is also a veteran.
 One advantage is the shared experience you and a veteran advisor will have in common.
 This can provide your advisor with a better understanding of your financial situation and goals.

 An advisor who is a veteran themselves is also more likely to be knowledgeable about military pensions, healthcare, and other financial aspects of retiring as a veteran.
 In addition, some advisors who are veterans offer discounts to veterans.
 At Sapiat Asset Management, for example, we offer a veteran fee discount to all active duty, national guard, reserves, and honorably discharged veterans.
-In Greene County, TN there are currently a handful of veteran advisors, but at Sapiat Asset Management we are the only independent fee-only advisory firm.
+In Greene County, TN there are currently a handful of veteran advisors, but at Sapiat Asset Management we are the first independent fee-only advisory firm.

 Another important consideration to keep in mind when choosing a financial advisor is how they charge fees.
 Choosing a fee-only advisor enables you to work with a financial professional whose compensation is aligned with your best interests.
 An advisor who charges fees by the hour or as a percentage of assets under management (AUM) benefits when your finances improve, either by being retained for further hourly work or by increased AUM-based compensation as your assets increase in value.